 Safflower – History and Characteristics

-Safflower (Carthamus tinctorius L.) belongs to the Asteraceae family of flowering plants and is native to the regions of the eastern and southern Mediterranean, the Middle East and India (REF).
+Safflower (Carthamus tinctorius L.), a member of the Asteraceae family of flowering plants,is native to the regions of the eastern and southern Mediterranean, the Middle East and India (REF).
 It has been cultivated in these regions for thousands of years, with safflower arrangements and safflower based dyes found in many archaeological sites in Egypt and Mesopotamia, including Pharaoh Tutankhamen’s tomb (Zohary & Hopf 1993).
-Safflower was originally cultivated for its edible seeds and dyes extracted from its vibrant yellow and orange flowers.
+Originally, safflower was cultivated for its edible seeds and the dyes extracted from its vibrant yellow and orange flowers.

-Safflower seed oil is comparable to sunflower seed oil (Helianthus annuus L.), both have similar melting points and fatty acid composition (Chempro Technovation Pvt.
+Safflower seed oil is comparable to sunflower seed oil (Helianthus annuus L.).
+They have similar melting points and fatty acid composition (Chempro Technovation Pvt.
 Ltd. n.d.).
-However, safflower oil is less susceptible to oxidation.
-For this reason, it is often used as a base for varnishes and oil based paints and as an effective industrial lubricant.
-After the oil has been extract from safflower seeds, the residual meal can be used as animal feed (Işigigür et al. 1995; Gecgel et al. 2007).
-In 2012, the global harvest of safflower seed was 833,793 tonnes (t) (see figure 1 below), with 65% (536,651 t) originating from Mexico (30.9%, 257,451 t), 18.2% from India (152,000 t) and 15.2% from Kazakhstan (127,200 t) (United Nations 2014).
-Australian produced safflower seed accounted for just over 0.5% (4,800 t) of the 2012 global production, as it is primarily grown as a “break crop”, to break up hard clay pans or to remove excess water from soils before the cultivation of traditional crops, such as wheat and barley (Knights 2010).
+However, being less susceptible to oxidation, safflower oil is an exceptional industrial lubricant and the superior base for varnishes and oil based paints.
+After the oil has been extracted from safflower seeds, the residual meal can be used as animal feed (Işigigür et al. 1995; Gecgel et al. 2007).
+In 2012, the global harvest of safflower seed was 833,793 tonnes (t) (see Figure 1 below), with 65% (536,651 t) originating from Mexico (30.9%, 257,451 t), 18.2% from India (152,000 t) and 15.2% from Kazakhstan (127,200 t) (United Nations 2014).
+Australian produced safflower seed accounted for just over 0.5% (4,800 t) of the 2012 global production, as it is primarily grown as a ‘break crop’, to break up hard clay pans or to remove excess water from soils before the cultivation of traditional crops, such as wheat and barley (Knights 2010).

 Genetic and molecular characteristics of safflower

 Safflower is a dicotyledonous plant (dicot) with a diploid genome of 12 chromosomal pairs.
-The approximate haploid genome size (i.e. the estimated size of 12 unpaired chromosomes) in the safflower cultivars, namely “Ljubljana”, “Uzbekistan”, “S-2190” and “Huesca” has been calculated as 1.34 Gbp (1 Gbp = one Gigabase pair = 1,000,000,000 base pairs), 1.38 Gbp, 1.39 Gbp and 1.40 Gbp respectively (Garnatje et al. 2006).
-However, to date, despite there being publicly accessible online transcriptomic resources available for safflower (Li et al. 2011; Li et al. 2012; Lulin et al. 2012) and publicly accessible EST resources such as the National Center for Biotechnology Information (NCBI), currently, there is no publicly accessible genome for safflower, or indeed any other Asteraceae species, exists, despite the characterisation of major metabolic pathways in specific Asteraceae.
-For example, in safflower, research into the fatty acid synthesis pathway has allowed the characterisation of eleven members of the fatty acid desaturase gene family, providing insight on the metabolic synthesis of fatty acid in safflower oil (Cao et al. 2013).
-Another example is research to characterise the LOSS OF APOMEOSIS (LOA) and LOSS OF PARTHENOGENESIS (LOP) loci in Hieracium is unlocking the genetic mechanisms and regulatory pathways that underpin apomictic behaviour (Koltunow et al. 2011).
-While research on these molecular pathways has been quite
+The approximate haploid genome size (i.e. the estimated size of 12 unpaired chromosomes) in the ‘Ljubljana’, ‘Uzbekistan’, ‘S-2190’ and ‘Huesca’ cultivars, have been calculated as 1.34 Gbp (1 Gbp = one Gigabase pair = 1,000,000,000 base pairs), 1.38 Gbp, 1.39 Gbp and 1.40 Gbp respectively (Garnatje et al. 2006).
+However, despite the characterisation of major metabolic pathways in specific Asteraceae and there being publicly accessible online transcriptomic resources available for safflower (Li et al. 2011; Li et al. 2012; Lulin et al. 2012) and publicly accessible EST resources such as the National Center for Biotechnology Information (NCBI), currently, there is no publicly accessible genome for any Asteraceae species.
+In contrast, safflower research into the fatty acid synthesis pathway has allowed the characterisation of eleven members of the fatty acid desaturase gene family, providing insight on the metabolic synthesis of fatty acid in safflower oil (Cao et al. 2013).
+Similarly, in research to characterise the LOSS OF APOMEOSIS (LOA) and LOSS OF PARTHENOGENESIS (LOP) loci in Hieracium is unlocking the genetic mechanisms and regulatory pathways that underpin apomictic behaviour (Koltunow et al. 2011).
+While research on/of these molecular pathways has been quite

 comprehensive within the context of these specific species, there is very little molecular characterisation of pathways that exist across all Asteraceae, despite this family being the largest and most successful of the flowering plants.